Hitting the trails in Grey County

 Grey County Forests

 Grey County manages and owns 8 thousand acres of forest.
 In recent years, the county has been focusing on developing and maintaining extensive trail systems across these vast lands.
 While these trails are also used for snowshoeing, cross-country skiing and cycling, they remain popular with hikers.
 Trails within these managed forests offer great beginner and family-friendly hiking and plenty of wildlife viewing opportunities.
-For a complete list of County Forests, please check the County of Grey website.

 The Bruce Trail